ESPN layoffs described as "cold as ice"

-Inside the worst Wednesday in the history of ESPN, as 100 staffers lose jobs
+Inside the one of the worst Wednesdays in the history of ESPN, as 100 staffers lose jobs

-The worst Wednesday in the history of ESPN began early in the morning East Coast time when staffers were informed via telephone by management that they were losing their jobs.
+One of the worst Wednesdays in the history of ESPN began early in the morning East Coast time when staffers were informed via telephone by management that they were losing their jobs.
 The management read prepared statements.
 There were HR people on speakerphones listening in.

 “Cold as ice,” said one ESPN-er who lost her job.